Viking Cruises fleet

 The cruise fare includes balcony cabins for all passengers, complimentary shore excursions in all ports, all onboard meals, complimentary wifi, wine and beer with lunch and dinner, access to spa's Thermal Suite, and 24-hour room service.

-Viking's 7th ocean ship (Viking Venus) joins the fleet in 2021.
-The 930-passenger newbuild is scheduled to spend her inaugural season in Northern Europe and Scandinavia, with itineraries including "In Search of the Northern Lights", "Into the Midnight Sun", "British Isles Explorer" and "Viking Homelands".
+Viking's 7th ocean ship (Viking Venus) joined the fleet in 2021, with an inaugural season in Northern Europe and Scandinavia.
+Itineraries include "In Search of the Northern Lights", "Into the Midnight Sun", "British Isles Explorer" and "Viking Homelands".
 Viking is also expanding its Mediterranean program by adding 5 new itineraries visiting Istanbul.
 The new 8-day "Ancient Mediterranean Treasures" itinerary (between Athens and Istanbul) features overnights in both cities.

 - 15-day Ancient Adriatic Treasures, sailing between Venice and Istanbul